-- The competition will remain FREE to schools in branches who pay the annual fee. - In the case of branches who cannot pay the branch fee, a \$75 school fee will be collected on the school winner form.
+- School registrations and school winner forms will instantly and automatically be sent to the email addresses provided by the coordinators. - All other forms and materials are being uploaded to the website. - In the case of branches who cannot pay the branch fee, a \$75 school fee will be collected on the school winner form.
 National will provide need-based scholarships for schools in MMOA branches.
 No school will ever be excluded because of financial hardship.

-Competition Dates and Prizes: We are committed to a live competition in New York as we celebrate our 40th year of bringing Shakespeare across America.
+Competition Dates and Prizes: We are committed to a live competition in New York City once again in 2024.
 Because of necessary planning, including hotel and restaurant reservations, we respectfully ask our branches to please keep to the dates on this timeline in order to ensure that the competition goes smoothly.

-Deadline to hold branch competitions and submit 2023 ESU National Shakespeare Competition Branch Winner Forms the March 5, 2023.
+Deadline to hold branch competitions and submit 2024 ESU National Shakespeare Competition Branch Winner Forms the March 10, 2024.

-Branch Champions must return their Winner Packets by March 10, 2023.
+Branch Champions must return their Winner Packets by March 17, 2024.

-The live competition finals are tentatively scheduled for Monday, April 24th, 2023.
+The live competition finals are tentatively scheduled for Monday, April 29th, 2024.

-(Date and location be confirmed in early 2023.)
+(Date and location be confirmed in early 2024.)

-Prizes are as follows (due to the lingering threat of COVID, the ESU reserves the right to delay/substitute prizes) 1st place: British American Drama Academy Mid-Summer Conservatory Program 2nd place: American Shakespeare Center Theatre Camp 3rd place: \$1000
+Prizes are as follows (due to the lingering threat of COVID, the ESU reserves the right to delay/substitute prizes)

+1st place: British American Drama Academy Mid-Summer Conservatory Program

+2nd place: American Shakespeare Center Theatre Camp

+3rd place: \$1000